- Explore

 insignificance.
 In 2017, Bayrou was an early backer of Emmanuel Macron

-in the residential race.
+in the presidential race.

 On